Loma Linda, California: Geography

 Loma Linda is located in southwestern San Bernardino County and is considered part of the Inland Empire.
 It is bordered on the north by the city of San Bernardino, on the east by Redlands, on the west by Colton, and on the south by Riverside County.
 An area of unincorporated territory in Riverside County separates Loma Linda from the city of Moreno Valley to the south.
 The remnants of Bryn Mawr, an unincorporated community formerly located between Loma Linda and Redlands, were annexed by the city in 2008.

 Loma Linda is in the southern San Bernardino Valley.
 The southern third of the city is known as the South Hills; this rugged and hilly area at the northwestern end of the Badlands is a city-owned open space reserve protected by a local initiative.
 San Timoteo Creek flows from southeast to northwest through the city.

 According to the United States Census Bureau, the city has a total area of 7.6 sqmi, 99.99% of it land.

-Water contamination and air pollution
+Water contamination

 Ground water near Loma Linda is contaminated by a plume of the chemical perchlorate which was used in the manufacturing of solid rocket fuel.
 This chemical was also formerly (decades ago and in very small amounts) prescribed by physicians to control the overactive thyroid glands of certain patients.
 A nearby plant operated by Lockheed Aerospace has been implicated in the improper disposal of the rocket fuel ingredient, which leached into the ground water northeast of Loma Linda.

-Loma Linda's municipal water supply, nevertheless, has been unaffected by the plume, primarily because Lockheed Martin installed a $19 million treatment plant in 2010 to remove both perchlorate and trichloroethylene from water after pumping it from the aquifer.
+However, Loma Linda's municipal water supply has been unaffected by the plume, primarily because Lockheed Martin installed a $19 million treatment plant in 2010 to remove both perchlorate and trichloroethylene from water after pumping it from the aquifer.